OctopusDeploy/docs/docs/deploying-applications/windows-services.md

 `LanmanWorkstation/TCPIP`
  |

-## Windows Service deployment in action
+## Windows Service deployment in action {#WindowsServices-WindowsServicedeploymentinaction}

 This three minute video (with captions) demonstrates how to deploy a C# Windows Service project with Octopus Deploy.

-## How does Octopus actually deploy my Windows Service?
+## How does Octopus actually deploy my Windows Service? {#WindowsServices-HowdoesOctopusactuallydeploymyWindowsService?}

 Out of the box, Octopus will do the right thing to deploy your Windows Service, and the conventions we have chosen will eliminate a lot of problems with file locks, and leaving stale files behind.
 By default Octopus will follow the conventions described in [Deploying packages](/docs/deploying-applications/deploying-packages/index.md) and apply the different features you select in the order described in [Package deployment feature ordering](/docs/reference/package-deployment-feature-ordering.md).